darint916/Chord-KTV/.github/pull_request_template.md

 <!-- List major changes in this PR -->
 - [ ] Feature: Added XYZ functionality
 - [ ] Bugfix: Resolved an issue with ABC
-- [ ] Refactor: Improved code readability
+- [ ] Refactor: Improved code readability/optimization
 - [ ] Documentation: Updated README or comments

 ## 📷 Screenshots (if applicable)